A complete step-by-step guide to configure AWS Single Sign-On (SSO) Login into WordPress using SAML SSO.

 Add a New Application

-- You’ll need to fill service provider details like SP EntityID/Issue and ACS Url .
-All these details can be find in then SP Metadata Tab of the Plugin
+- You’ll need to fill service provider details like SP EntityID/Issue and ACS Url.
+All these details can be found in the SP Metadata Tab of the Plugin

 Configure Attribute Mappings